Code-for-All/civicpatterns.org/patterns/no-risk.md

 ---
 layout: catalog
 title: No Risk
+tagline: >
-tagline: Don't create opportunities for users to publish information which an adversary might use to harm them.
+    Don't create opportunities for users to publish information which an adversary might use to harm them.
 category: Community
 stub: false
+related:
+    - Public Inbox
+tags:
+    - purpose
+antipattern: false
 ---

 Design your project to collect only the data points necessary for implementation of your project; know what you will be using each data point for when you are designing the project, and avoid the 'more data the better' attitude, for the safety of those you are working with.